b0llull0s/Arch-Installation-Scripts/README.md

 ```bash
 sudo updatedb
 ```
-- To implement plugings use locate to find the source of the file and add it to your source file:
+- To implement plugings use locate to find the path of the plugin file and add it to your source file:
 ```bash
 # use this command:
 locate zsh-autosuggestions